STF1998/Desk20/report/conclusion.md

 - Improved metrics for personal statistics.
 - Potential for a swimming race animation keeping in line with the theme of water.
 - The current league table only ranked our friends, and the user is not inside it.
-The improvement would be to make the user also exists in the table.
+The improvement would be to insert the user into the table.

 #### About page

-- Pop-ups for people to learn about ASAQUA rather than bombard with all the information at once.
+- Pop-ups for people to learn about ASAQUA rather than bombarding users with all the information at once.
 - Option to donate directly to Asaqua.

 #### General development

-- Possible organisation of code so the backend and frontend are in separate directories.
 - Different browser opitimisation.
 - Optimise the web page to be effective on web and mobile browsers.
 - Possible tool that could be converted into a PWA (progressive web application) to be effective on mobiles as well as desktop browsers.